-This introductory piece aims to highlight the main developments in the international privacy and data protection arena in the past year.
-The first introduction to this publication in 2013 noted the rapid growth of privacy and data protection laws across the globe and reflected on the commercial and social pressures giving rise to this global development.
+This introduction aims to highlight the main developments in the international privacy and data protection arena in the past year.
+The first introduction to this publication in 2012 noted the rapid growth of privacy and data protection laws across the globe and reflected on the commercial and social pressures giving rise to these global developments.
 Those economic and social pressures have not diminished since that first edition, and they are increasingly triggering new initiatives from legislators to regulate the use of personal information.